 Production of natural rubber starts with a process called tapping, which is used to extract rubber from mature rubber trees.
 Workers make an incision on each tree, and through this incision, a milky fluid called latex starts flowing slowly.
 Latex is collected in containers; then water content is removed from it.
 It is then converted to raw rubber sheets using machines.
 Apart from natural rubber, different types of synthetic rubber are also in use nowadays.
 Silicone rubber, acrylic rubber and butyl rubber are some of them.

 Some industries use uncured rubber, while some prefer vulcanised rubber.
 So, the manufacturers should be well aware of the purpose for which the rubber is going to be used and then supply accordingly.
-Check out some of the industries where we are supplying rubber.

 The largest share of the total rubber produced in the world goes to the automobile industry.
 Tyres and tubes are the main rubber products in the automobile industry.
 The number of automobiles is increasing rapidly every day, and hence the need for rubber also increases.
 According to statistics, 56% of the total rubber production is used for automobile tyres and tubes.
 Bicycle tyres and tubes consume about 9 %.